zawropati/css-selectors/README.md

 # css-selectors

 ## fork and clone this repository
+The html file contains the structure, the scss file a basic layout

 Challenges:
 1. give the menuitems different backgroundcolor on hover; - with transition